Key garden tips for summer 2026

 2. Create somewhere to sit in the sunshine and chill

-If you're making-over a corner of a garden, start by painting the wall or fence.
+If you're making over a corner of a garden, start by painting the wall or fence.
 Add plants to containers or a border to soften the hard landscape and absorb the noise from the road or next door.
-Choose plants which are scented to give you a more relaxing atmosphere, such as roses, honeysuckle or sweet peas.
+Choose scented plants to create a more relaxing atmosphere, such as roses, honeysuckle, or sweet peas.

 3. Plant a container with summer bedding plants